(Sialodacryoadenitis virus or Rat corona virus)

 The secondary infections will persist for a longer amount of time, depending on the bacteria or other viruses involved.

-In some cases the rats that survive the SDA outbreak have eye and/or respiratory damage for life.
+In some cases the rats that survive the SDAV outbreak have eye and/or respiratory damage for life.

-Not all rats infected with SDA show symptoms.
+Not all rats infected with SDAV show symptoms.

 This virus also affects the harderian and intraorbital lacrimal glands behind the eyes.
 In a visual diagnosis you will often see bulging eyes, lacerations, porphyrin discharge, ocular lesions, bleeding, infection of the eyes or surrounding tissue, or squinting due to photosensitivity.
 The eyes can be lost due to self-mutilation from scratching or infection.
 Sight can be lost or compromised for life.
 In some case the eye infection will cause facial swelling.
 Eye bulging may take several weeks to subside due to retro-orbital swelling.

-In a laboratory setting where the rats haven’t been exposed to mycoplasma or other pathogens, the mortality rate for SDA is low.
+In a laboratory setting where the rats haven’t been exposed to mycoplasma or other pathogens, the mortality rate for SDAV is low.

 The standard test for Sendai is the ELISA (enzyme-linked immunosorbent assay) which can be performed at several labs.